jfg956/mysql-server/jfg_brain_dump.md

 Bug report for above: https://bugs.mysql.com/bug.php?id=115886

 While doing startup tests with 8.0.39 and 1M tables on a 4 GB vm, oom !

-TODO: add link to section "RAM Consumption and Many Tables".
+More about this in the section [RAM Consumption and Many Tables](#ram-consumption-and-many-tables}.

 ...